ItayShuk/Panopto_Recording_Check/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This program running in background while checking that the Panopto servers status are recording.
+This program checking validate Panopto servers status are recording.
-Doing so by extracting the lectures data from .xml file in its directory, checking which hall to be recorded at the moment, then check each server hall state.
+Doing so by extracting the lectures data from .xml file in its directory, checking which hall should be recording, then validating it's recording status.
 If any of the servers isn't recording, we will get notify in mail.

 <!-- GETTING STARTED -->